Diamonds are graded and categorized on different characteristics by the diamond industry. To know about diamonds, 4c's are like basics of diamonds.

 Very Good: Diamonds with few tiny marks which are difficult to see under 10x magnification comes under 'Very Good' grading scale.

 Good: Diamonds with visibly marks under 10x magnification comes under 'Good' grading scale.

 Fair: Noticeable marks can be seen under 10x magnification which can affect the luster of the diamond when viewed with the unaided eye.

 Ideal: Brushes can be seen even with naked eye.
 Lustre of diamond appears dull & blurred for the diamonds of 'Ideal' polish grade.

 Symmetry refers to the alignments of facets & equality between them.
 This includes misaligned facets, off-center tables & culets and tables not parallel to girdle lines.

-Symmetry of a diamond effects the ability of diamond to reflect light that travels into diamond thereby affects its brilliance.
+The symmetry of a diamond affects the ability of the diamond to reflect light that travels into diamond thereby affects its brilliance.

 Here how Symmetry grade is measured according to GIA grading system:

 Excellent: A perfect symmetrical diamond with all facets aligned correctly comes under 'Excellent' grading scale.